escdb/iso-3166/README.md

 - To provide the other data repositories an overview with the correct country/region codes to use.
 - To provide any source using the other data repositories with a "ground truth" of codes that can be expected to potentially be used in any consumed data.
 - To make validation of user input concerning any of the respective countries/regions/territories convenient.
+- To enrich the data by ISO and Unicode with custom emoji for specific territories and subdivisions.

 ## About the data